The Photographer

 I shove the cloth in his mouth, glancing at the ropes on his wrists.
 They’re tighter than usual.
 When I saw him in the vegetable aisle, I noticed his muscles were big and bulging.
 He was tall, as well.
 6’2, 6’3.
 He could easily kill me.

 But not like this.
-I step back, examining my model.
+I step back and examine my model.
 He’s a pretty man, while somehow being extremely bulky and boyish-looking.
 I think it’s his eyes.
 A hazel green with thick, dark eyelashes, comically like a doll’s.

 A flash of green meets my gaze.
 I straighten my back, making myself taller.
 I’m not afraid of him.
 Of course not.
-He’s the one on the floor, tied up and gagged, and I’m quite literally above him.
+He’s the one on the floor, tied up and gagged; I’m quite literally above him.
 I love the feeling of elevation - you can’t catch me now.

 He opens his mouth, a muffled sound coming out.
 I raise my eyebrow in response.
-I have to bite back a laugh when they try to talk.
-I always wonder if they realise how helpless they appear.
+I have to bite back a laugh when they try to talk; it would ruin the atmosphere.

 He starts to pull on the ropes, making his wrists raw and red.
 I let him continue - red wrists are quite eye-catching to most buyers.
 The most violent pictures are the ones that sell the most, after all.

 They always stare at me like that.
-With an unrestrained anger in their eyes.
+With uninhibited anger in their eyes.
 It’s funny.
 They think it’s threatening, forgetting I’m not the one who’s tied up.

 He stares at me.
 I stare back.
 I can hear his pulsating breaths.
 I remain silent, relishing in the quickening of his heartbeat and rising breathlessness.

-They might be afraid, but they’re men.
+They’re afraid, but they aren’t terrified.
+They’re on edge.
+Uneasy.
+Uncomfortable.
 They never think a woman could kill them.

 I pick my camera back up and take a shot from this angle.
 Snap.